 Because Cienegueta was an informal settlement (an “invasion”), they lacked basic services – no electricity, no waste disposal, no water.
 It was politically difficult to provide basic services as the people were “illegally” occupying part of a public roadway.
 There was an agricultural canal that ran through the settlement, where residents washed their clothes.
 People, mostly children, carried water from that canal to their homes for domestic use.

 The situation in Cienegueta was complex.
 Like Tuluá in general, there were high levels of conflict and violence.
 I think that the situation was exacerbated in Cienegueta by their location so close to the police academy – perhaps counter-intuitively, being so close to the academy seemed to greatly increase levels of crime, use of alcohol and other substances, and social conflict in Cienegueta.

-But there were many children living in Cienegueta, so our organization (Plan International) took an interest in the situation.
+But there were many children living in Cienegueta, so our organization (Plan International) took a keen interest in the situation.